thealice/maker_marketplace/shop-planning.md

  https://rubygems.org/gems/friendly_id/versions/5.1.0
 - [] Stretch goal: install stimulus js so new items form on shop page only pops up if you click on a button bundle exec rails webpacker:install:stimulus
-- [] Stretch goal: users can search items from all shops.
 - [] Stretch goal: users can post comments (on items or shops)

 https://learn.co/tracks/online-software-engineering-uci-structured/rails/rails-project-mode/rails-portfolio-project